A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Proposed Approach

 \section{Proposed Approach}

-This section presents the proposed centralized auction approach, includes pseudocode for the key procedures, and demonstrates it with a small instance of the MD-RPP-RRV with vehicle failures.
+This section presents the proposed two stage reactive framework, includes pseudocode for the key procedures, and demonstrates it with a small instance of the MD-RPP-RRV with vehicle failures.
 Table \ref{tab:nomenclature} provides the nomenclature used in the subsequent sections.